Jewish Farm School: Partners

 Hazon, a New York-based Jewish environmental organization, was Jewish Farm School's fiscal sponsor.
-JFS operateed autonomously but maintained nonprofit status under the umbrella of Hazon.
+JFS operated autonomously but maintained nonprofit status under the umbrella of Hazon.

 In June 2010, Nati Passow was selected to the Joshua Venture Group Fellowship for Jewish Social Entrepreneurs for his work with the Jewish Farm School.
 In 2010, JFS was listed in the Slingshot guide as one of the 50 most innovative Jewish organizations in North America.

 JFS was supported by several foundations and organizations, including Hazon, Repair the World, UJA-Federation of New York, Bikkurim, the Joshua Venture Group, the Natan Fund, the Joyce and Irving Goldman Foundation, and the Lisa and Maury Friedman Foundation.

 Eden Village Camp partnered with JFS to run year-round farm-based, Jewish educational programs for both children and adults.

 JFS has been a resident of Bikkurim: An Incubator of New Jewish Ideas since July 2009, which provides office space and professional guidance to pioneering Jewish organizations.

 JFS ran a track on organic farming and gardening for the annual Teva Seminar for Jewish Environmental Education.